syncrosim/pysyncrosim/docs/quickstart.rst

        m   b
     0  4  10

-Finally, we will save the updated DataFrame to a SyncroSim Datasheet using the Scenario `save_datasheet()` method.
+Finally, we will save the updated DataFrame to a SyncroSim Datasheet using the Scenario :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method.

 .. code-block:: pycon